Gray's Inn Tax Chambers London Chambers

 The transition from pupil to tenant

 I joined chambers as a tenant, but I found my colleagues and the clerks room really supportive from day one.
-Our senior clerk, in particular, was wonderful in helping me to establish and build my practice in the early days, through regular catch-ups and by arranging numerous introductory meetings with barristers and clerks from other chambers who sometimes need tax input.
+Our senior clerk, in particular, was wonderful in helping me to establish and build my practice in the early days, including by arranging a secondment with a prominent firm of solicitors.
 There is a lot of litigation and advisory work out there that needs junior tax barristers!

 Tax work often involves significant sums and as a chambers we encourage juniors to shoulder as much responsibility as they feel comfortable with.
 This means that our juniors’ practices develop very quickly, with juniors doing a significant amount of unled work, often in reported cases.
 For instance, one member of chambers took silk after nine years.
 All juniors are busy and successful and we all enjoy what we do.